 Another fall favorite, apple dumplings are typically enjoyed as a side dish, dessert, or as a full meal.
 Whole apples are cored, stuffed with a mix of butter, sugar, and spices, then wrapped in a pastry dough and baked to golden brown perfection.
 Sometimes served in a bowl with milk, apple dumplings satisfy sugar cravings without overwhelming your sweet tooth.

 While not strictly a PA Americana region treat, birch beer, a carbonated beverage flavored with the bark of birch trees, is hugely popular in the Berks County area.
-Local companies like the Kutztown Bottling Works and the Reading Soda Works brew this traditional nonalcoholic drink, which has a sweet and spicy taste similar to root beer.
+This traditional nonalcoholic drink has a sweet and spicy taste similar to root beer.

 Chicken Pot Pie